iriska246/Irina/Resume.md

 *irina.toronto@gmail.com*

 __OBJECTIVE__
-To obtain challenging __Program Manager__ position within your organization
+To obtain challenging __Software Engineer__ position that would challenge and enhance my technical and personal skills

 __EDUCATION__
 __Bachelor Degree in Computer Science__ (2001 – 2005)